You are here

 University of Arizona Health Sciences

-Daniel Derksen, MD, a nationally noted health-care policy and rural health expert, and University of Arizona faculty member and administrator, is an associate vice president for health equity, outreach and interprofessional activities at the UA Health Sciences.
+Daniel Derksen, MD, a nationally noted health-care policy and rural health expert, and University of Arizona faculty member and administrator, is an associate vice president for health equity, outreach and interprofessional activities at the UArizona Health Sciences.

-Dr. Derksen is a professor of public health in the Department of Community, Environment and Policy at the UA Mel and Enid Zuckerman College of Public Health, with a joint appointment in the Department of Family and Community Medicine at the UA College of Medicine – Tucson.
+Dr. Derksen is a professor of public health in the Department of Community, Environment and Policy at the UArizona Mel and Enid Zuckerman College of Public Health, with a joint appointment in the Department of Family and Community Medicine at the UA College of Medicine – Tucson.
 Since 2013, he has served as the Walter H. Pearce Endowed Chair and director of the Arizona Center for Rural Health at the UA Zuckerman College of Public Health.

 Over his 30 years in academics, Dr. Derksen’s service, research and educational activities include collecting, translating, analyzing and reporting data to inform legislative, regulatory and program policies to improve health equity; increasing health insurance coverage; reducing the number of uninsured; narrowing health disparities; and ensuring a well-trained and distributed health workforce to meet the state’s and nation’s needs.